Symeon93/LinkedLists/README.md

 Linked Lists is a special type of a list.
 Each element of a the list has two attributes:
-- It's value
+- it's value
-- A 'pointer' referencing the memory location of list's next element.
+- a 'pointer' referencing to the memory location of the list's next element.

 Linked lists are categorized in three subcategories:
 - Singly linked lists  (each element references its subsequent counterpart in the list, last element obviously does not point anywhere)